manticoresoftware/manticoresearch/manual/Searching/Percolate_query.md

 <!-- example docs_1 -->
 ##### I want to know what docs match what rules

-Option `1 as docs` allows to see what documents of the provided match what rules.
+Using the option `1 as docs` allows you to see which documents of the provided ones match which rules.
 <!-- intro -->
 SQL:
 <!-- request SQL -->